tlverse/tmlcimx2021-workshop/03-intro-roadmap.md

 covariate.
 Note that the *asset* variables reflect socio-economic status of the study participants.
 Notice also the uniform distribution of the treatment groups (with twice as many controls); this is, of course, by design.

+## Exercises

+1. Introduction

+    a.
+Why did you enroll in this course?
+    b.
+Have you had educational and/or work experiences related to the topics covered in this course, including causal inference, data analysis, statistics, machine learning?

+2. What is the objective of the roadmap?
+3. Specifying a statistical estimation problem consists of what three steps?
+4. Provide a definition and an example for each of the following:

+    a.
+Statistical model
+    b.
+Target estimand
+    c.
+Estimator

+7. Provide examples of data under the following scenarios:

+    a.
+The observations are not independent, but are identically distributed.
+    b.
+The observations are neither independent nor identically distributed.

+8. Traditional data analysis concerns

+    a.
+Common data science practice encourages users to "check" models after they have been fit to the data so that if one of the checks fail, then a new model can be fit to the data.
+Why can this approach be problematic?
+    b.
+Common data science practice lets the type of data at hand dictate the scientific question of interest and the statistical model.
+Why is this problematic?